 The London Zen Centre...

 Our mission is to bring the deeply transformative Zen Buddhist teachings to life so everyone can experience for themselves the warmth, depth and joy of Zen.
 Ours is a very warm and practical approach to Zen.

 At the London Zen Centre you can learn Zen meditation, study and work with Zen koans, start or deepen a meditation practice and work directly with authentic Zen teachers.
-Our community is a place of warmth and support.
-We focus on personal growth and environmental responsibility.
+Our community is a place of warmth and support, our focus is on personal growth and environmental responsibility.

 The Zen path is a broad and inclusive path that shows us that our life, just as it is, is the gateway to freedom.
 It's a path walked together, not alone.

 Q: What do you do at the London Zen Centre?

 A: There is Zen meditation, koans, one on one work with the teachers, retreats, dharma talks and discussion, the arts and community.
 It's a place to be with others on the same path and explore what it's like to live an awakened life in todays culture.

 Q: What's your Zen Lineage?